 - Don’t drink and drive, or get in a car with an intoxicated driver

 - Don’t use your cell phone while driving

 - Wear your seat belt and make sure backseat passengers are buckled up

 - Obey posted speed limits, even if you’re in a rush to get to your destination

 - Have a designated driver available to take you home.
 Even a relatively small amount of alcohol can dangerously impair judgment and affect reaction times

-- Don’t drink and operate a boat, watercraft, bike, or engage in any activities like swimming, that require good judgment and coordination
+- Don’t drink and operate a boat, watercraft, bike, or engage in activities like swimming that require good judgment and coordination

 Remember Our Veterans and Their Families

-Please remember to give thanks and offer prayers for our fallen soldiers and their loved ones, as they have given to us the ultimate sacrifice so that we may enjoy our freedoms, friends, and families.
+Please remember to give thanks and offer prayers for our fallen soldiers and their loved ones.
+We are grateful to the service men and women who given the ultimate sacrifice for our freedoms.